yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/gin.md

 ## Overview

-In YugabyteDB, tables and secondary indexes are both internally key-value stores.
+In YugabyteDB, tables and secondary indexes are both [internally key-value stores][arch-persistence].
 For tables, the key-value store maps primary keys to the remaining columns.
 For secondary indexes, the key-value store maps index keys to primary keys.